ADeadTrousers/android_device_Unihertz_Atom_XL_EEA/README.md

 ## Documentations

-- [HOW-TO-BUILD.md](https://github.com/ADeadTrousers/android_device_Unihertz_Atom_XL/blob/master/docs/HOW-TO-BUILD.md) - Building instructions for LineageOS 17.1.
+- [HOW-TO-BUILD.md](docs/HOW-TO-BUILD.md) - Building instructions for LineageOS 17.1.
-- [HOW-TO-INSTALL.md](https://github.com/ADeadTrousers/android_device_Unihertz_Atom_XL/blob/master/docs/HOW-TO-INSTALL.md) - Installation instructions for the Atom XL.
+- [HOW-TO-INSTALL.md](docs/HOW-TO-INSTALL.md) - Installation instructions for the Atom XL.
-- [HOW-TO-UPDATE.md](https://github.com/ADeadTrousers/android_device_Unihertz_Atom_XL/blob/master/docs/HOW-TO-UPDATE.md) - Update instructions for the Atom XL.
+- [HOW-TO-UPDATE.md](docs/HOW-TO-UPDATE.md) - Update instructions for the Atom XL.
-- [HOW-TO-EXTRACT_FILES.md](https://github.com/ADeadTrousers/android_device_Unihertz_Atom_XL/blob/master/docs/HOW-TO-EXTRACT_FILES.md) - Instructions to extract files directly from the Atom XL stock rom files.
+- [HOW-TO-EXTRACT_FILES.md](docs/HOW-TO-EXTRACT_FILES.md) - Instructions to extract files directly from the Atom XL stock rom files.
-- [HOW-TO-EXTRACT_SEPOLICY.md](https://github.com/ADeadTrousers/android_device_Unihertz_Atom_XL/blob/master/docs/HOW-TO-EXTRACT_SEPOLICY.md) - A little guide to extract sepolicy rules from stock or phone.
+- [HOW-TO-EXTRACT_SEPOLICY.md](docs/HOW-TO-EXTRACT_SEPOLICY.md) - A little guide to extract sepolicy rules from stock or phone.
+- [HOW-TO-SPFLASH.md](docs/HOW-TO-SPFLASH.md) - Instructions on how to use the SP Flash Tool for MTK based devices.

 ## Special Thanks To